bminard/vagrant_boxes/README.rst

 The master branch of this repository contains the tools to create a minimal CentOS Vagrant box.
 Other branches contain different applications:

+  - cpython defines a virtual machine for working on `Cpython`_
   - reviewboard defines a basic `Review Board`_ virtual machine

 This implementation stores several passwords and key pairs in the credentials